LukeGrahamLandry/llvm_of_jvm/devlog.md

 I can't decide if its better to just generate ir directly for array operations or write some functions in c and just call them as needed.

+Really annoying like 40 lines of setting up the function forward declarations in llvm for all the types of array.
+Now a bunch of tedius calling the functions.
+There's just so many stupid conversions.
+OpNewArray's arg is a value_type (which I thought they'd all be so used to key my map) but OpArrayStore's arg is a jvm_array_type which is the same but all object types are uniform and bool=byte.
+That's really a pattern with the library I'm using for the parsing bytecode.
+They want to be all type safe and correct in reflecting the jvm spec but it means I have to do so many inane type conversions for slightly different representations.
+Pleasingly the argument order on the stack is the intuitive one I assumed for my functions before I looked.

 ## More Tests (Nov 24)

 It seems more reasonable to write my test runner thing in ocaml than in c but its strangely awkward.